SevenShepherd/SevenShepherd.github.io/_posts/2023-09-22-ordo-salutis.markdown

 We're saved by grace through faith alone (Eph.
 2:8-9), but if you do not obey God's commandments, not only are you showing evidence that you do not love God (Jn 14:15,21), but you're also showing evidence that your profession of faith is false (1Jn 2:3-6).

 > **Biblical faith is evidence-based.**... **Real faith in Christ shows itself by its fruit in the lives of those who profess it.** It is not a superficial thing. ... &mdash; Dr. John C. Lennox (PhD, University of Cambridge; DPhil, Emeritus Professor of Mathematics at the University of Oxford; DSc, Cardiff University), [*Determined to Believe?*. p.
 136, 218, 313.](https://sevenshepherd.github.io/practicing-sin/#lennox)

+<a name="dead" href="#contents" style="font-size:1.2em;">2.2.4 The False Assurance of a Dead Faith</a>

+False assurance can also be examined and avoided by understanding the following verses: Mt 7:21-23; 18:3; Gal 5:19-21; 1 Cor.
+6:9-10; Eph 5:3-5, and secondarily Rev 21:8; 22:15; Ro 1:29-32.
+False assurance speaks of &ldquo;those who are not saved, but have the assurance that they are saved.&rdquo;

+> “Why do you call me ‘Lord, Lord,’ and not do what I tell you? &mdash; Luke 6:46

 <a name="sanctify" href="#contents" style="font-size:1.6em;">2.3 Progressive Sanctification</a>